andreaazzini/ColorManager/README.md

 # ColorManager
-A simple and powerful color management Android library.
+A simple color manager for Android.
 It handles toolbar and status bar color design, and supports animations.

 ## Set up
 ###Gradle